You are here:

-Each publication or other document about research supported by an NIH award must include an acknowledgment of NIH support and a disclaimer such as:
+Each publication or other document describing NIH-funded research must include an acknowledgment of NIH support and a disclaimer such as:

 "Research reported in this publication was supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases of the National Institutes of Health under Award Number ________.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health."

 At scientific conferences and meetings on basic, translational and clinical research, you can help promote awareness of the federal funding you receive through the NIH.
-Please include this funding acknowledgment slide, designed for both PC and Macintosh formats, in your oral and poster presentations.
+Please include this funding acknowledgment slide [PDF - 272 KB], designed for both PC and Macintosh formats, in your oral and poster presentations.

 Grantee institution press releases, videos, publications, interviews with reporters, or other communications must include acknowledgment of NIH support.
 We are happy to work with you and your press office to ensure the appropriate language is included.

 NIH Public Access Policy

 Lastly, please review the NIH Public Access Policy.
 The policy requires scientists to submit final, peer-reviewed journal manuscripts that result from NIH funds.
 The manuscripts must be submitted to the digital archive PubMed Central at the time of acceptance for publication.
 The policy requires that the public be able to access the papers on PubMed Central no later than 12 months after publication.
 Please be aware that for noncompeting continuation grant awards with a start date of July 1, 2013, or beyond:

 Thank you for helping us spread the word that taxpayer dollars are funding essential progress in improving the health of all Americans through biomedical research.